 - Is this course going to be interesting and/or fun?

-Use this article for a sample script to adapt for your own course, as well as a process for getting feedback on your intro structure.
+This article includes additional tips on how to structure an introductory lecture, as well as a process for getting feedback on your intro structure.

 The Full Treatment (Address the Majority of Student Concerns)

 If you really want to make sure your course is as clear, organized, and actionable for students as possible, here’s what you can do.

 Look through your course and for each section: